ZhaolinM/T-pet/README.md

 To run:
-    go to the localtion of manage.py
+    go to the location of manage.py

     python manage.py runserver